dustinpfister/blog_posts/_posts/linux-tar.md

 ## 2 - Conclusion

-That will be it for now when it comes to the linux tar command an d compressing file with it.
+That will be it for now when it comes to the Linux tar command, and compressing as well as extracting files with it.
+I do get around to editing and expanding my content on Linux now and then, but for now I wanted to at least cover some of the basics when it comes to this command.